richardatval/www.greatproject.org.uk/_posts/2018-10-02-build-your-confidence-to-get-into-work-and-training-with-the-great-project.md

 thumbnail-image: /img/emma-case-study-thumbnail.jpg
 layout: default
 published: true
-title: Build your confidence to get into work and training with the GREAT Project
+title: Build your confidence to get into work and training
 summary: >-
   As a single parent with two children, Emma had started to feel isolated in her own community.
 There were a number of barriers that she felt were limiting her